Creating a load plan

 In this guide we are going to go through the process of creating a load plan from scratch.

-You create a new list through the “Load plans” view and hitting the Create button:
+You create a new list through the “Load plans” view and hitting the top right corner:

 Now you are faced with a dialog where you enter the name of the list.
 In this case we call it “Demo”.
 In this view you also select what mode of transportation you want to use.